dereuromark/cakephp-transifex/README.md

 It will prompt for language and resource (use `*` to import all).

-A shortcut to import a specific language fora specific resource, you can also use
+A shortcut to import a specific language for a specific resource, you can also use

 	cake Transifex.Transifex pull -l {language} -r {resource}

 Tip: If you want to dry-run it first, use `-d -v`.
 This will not modify your locale files but simulate the import.

+The PO files will be stored in `APP/Locale/{locale}/LC_MESSAGES/{resource}.po`.
+Using subversion or git is highly reocmmended to quickly overview and confirm the changes made.

 ## Disclaimer
 Use at your own risk.
 Please provide any fixes or enhancements via issue or better pull request.